iusztinpaul/IusztinPaul/README.md

 ------

-👉 Check out [**The Full Stack 7-Steps MLOps Framework**](https://github.com/iusztinpaul/energy-forecasting) hands-on free course, where you will learn how to build, train, serve, and monitor an ML model using a batch architecture.
+👉 Check out [**The Full Stack 7-Steps MLOps Framework**](https://github.com/iusztinpaul/energy-forecasting) **hands-on free course**, where you will learn how to build, train, serve, and monitor an ML model using a batch architecture.

 -----